Responsible reporting: Upstart editorial guidelines

 Many Australian government agencies and media bodies have developed protocols for reporting on and depicting Aboriginal Australians and Torres Strait Islanders.
 These protocols have been created in consultation with Aboriginal and Torres Strait islander groups to acknowledge and honour their unique culture and traditions, and to ensure journalists report on them respectfully.

 There are important protocols relating to depicting images, broadcasting recorded voices, or using the names of deceased Aboriginal Australians or Torres Strait Islanders in print or broadcast journalism.

-In many Indigenous Australian cultures reproducing the names of, or distribution of images of the deceased is restricted during mourning periods.
+In many First Nations Australian cultures reproducing the names of, or distribution of images of the deceased is restricted during mourning periods.
 Instead, there may be certain (and it varies among cultures) protocols for representing the deceased.

 To understand more about these protocols, please use the SBS Guide for reference.

 Using inclusive language